Jewel Cave National Monument

 The National Park Service offers four main tours of Jewel Cave:

-• The Jewel Cave Discovery Talk (easy) is a short, 20-minute introduction to Jewel Cave and its history, one of the larger rooms and some of the calcite cave formations.
+- The Jewel Cave Discovery Talk (easy) is a short, 20-minute introduction to Jewel Cave and its history, one of the larger rooms and some of the calcite cave formations.
+Offered year-round. $4 per adult (16 and over).

-• The Scenic Tour (moderately strenuous) is Jewel Cave’s most popular tour.
+- The Scenic Tour (moderately strenuous) is Jewel Cave’s most popular tour.
 Over the course of 1.5 hours, you’ll stay to the lit, paved trail while discovering fascinating speleothems.
 This tour climbs and descends the equivalent of 40 flights of stairs.
+Offered year-round. $12 per adult (16 and over), $8 youth (ages 6-16), and free for children 5 and under.

-• The Lantern Tour (strenuous) is a 1.75-hour-long 1930’s caving adventure.
+- The Historic Lantern Tour (strenuous) is a 1.75-hour-long 1930’s caving adventure.
 You’ll carry all your light in the form of a lantern as you follow an unpaved trail from the historic cave entrance along wooden staircases and through the Dungeon and Heavenly Rooms.
+Available May through August. $12 per adult (16 and over), $8 youth (ages 6-16), with a minimum age of 6.

-• The Wild Caving Tour (extremely strenuous) is a three-to-four-hour-long exploration of some of Jewel Cave’s wildest and undeveloped passages.
+- The Wild Caving Tour (extremely strenuous) is a 3-4 hour long exploration of some of Jewel Cave’s wildest and undeveloped passages.
 Strap on a headlamp and get ready to crawl and climb your way through tight passages and steep walls to get to the stunning underground rooms that aren’t otherwise accessible.
+Offered June to October. $31 per adult with a minimum age of 16.

 History